-They agree on one and make a covenant of peace together at the same spot where Abraham and former Philistine king had done so a hundred years earlier.
+They agree and make a covenant of peace together at the same spot where Abraham and a former Philistine king had done so a hundred years earlier.

 This verse serves as a bridge to get back to the family story which we will continue in chapter 27.